hylo-lang/hylo/Docs/CodingStyle.md

 ## Source files

-### File encoding

-All source files are encoded in UTF-8.

 ### File names

 All Swift source files end with the extension `.swift` and all Val source files end with the extension `.val`.